derossiwang/Mask_RCNN/README.md

     └── Mask_RCNN
     ```

-2. If you have a Nvidia GPU, it is **compulsory** to install a GPU version of tensorflow in order to run this repo.
+2. If you have a Nvidia GPU, it is **compulsory** to install a GPU version of TensorFlow in order to run this repo.
 To install, issue the command shown below.
 Please also follow step 3 and 4 to setup your graphic card.

     ```bash
       pip install tensorflow-gpu==1.14
     ```

-   If you don't have a Graphic Card, simply install tensorflow via
+   If you don't have a Graphic Card, simply install TensorFlow via

     ```bash
       pip install tensorflow==1.14